Kinta264/Nexford-BAN6420-Module-3/README.md

 You can run the code at each step to see the progression of the answer to assignment.
 Upon completion of python code review, you can open the R file.

-In the R file, you can see the step by step structure of the code same as that of the python version.
+In the R file, you can see the summary of the python code in the previous files.
-The function and return coding are at the last stage of the file.
+The policy management commands can be found at the end of the file.

 ---